BombShellReaper/Dragonwilds-Linux-Server/README.md

 sudo apt update
 sudo apt install -y steamcmd

+> [!NOTE]
-> **Note:** During installation you'll be prompted to accept the Steam license agreement.
+> During installation you'll be prompted to accept the Steam license agreement.
 Use the Tab key to select "Ok" and press Enter.

 **Install Screen (Session Manager)**